SamGree/Love-Quiz/README.md

 - As a user:
    - I want to easily understand the purpose of the site.
    - I want to understand how to play the game.
-   - i want easily to start the game by just entering my name or any other player.
+   - I want to easily start the game by just entering my name or any other player's name.
-   - I want to play the game again if I get high score or less score.
+   - I want to play the game again if I get a high or low score.

  ### Rules
   - In this game, the first step is to enter your name.
 Once you've done that, you'll proceed to the next page where you can start answering questions.
 A timer will be active, giving you 15 seconds to answer each question.
-If you don't answer within the time limit, the current question will disappear, and the next question will be displayed automatically, player will receive the score after going through all 10 questions.
+If you don't answer within the time limit, the current question will disappear, and the next question will be displayed automatically, the player will receive the score after going through all 10 questions.

 ## Design
 ## Features
 ### Existing Features
 ##### Main page
- - I chose this image of nature because my questions are about nature
+ - I chose this image of nature because my questions are about nature.
     ![Tux, the Linux mascot](/assets/images/my.resize.img.jpg)

 - Header